Saman Kunan: Legacy

 A memorial site has been established in the vicinity of Tham Luang, which has become a major tourist attraction.
-The site has brought together over 300 fellow artists from Chiang Rai to create paintings and photographs for a multipurpose pavilion.
+The site has brought together over 300 artists from Chiang Rai to create paintings and photographs for a multipurpose pavilion.

-After he became a national hero, a bronze statue of him, designed by renowned national artist Chalermchai Kositpipat, was erected outside the Tham Luang cave.
+After he became a national hero, a bronze statue of him, designed by Chalermchai Kositpipat, was erected outside the Tham Luang cave.
 He is one of the key figures depicted in the film The Cave.
 Following a screening of the movie, his family was presented with THB 100,000.

 In July 2019, the Airports of Thailand (AOT) established a large building named the Lt.
 Cdr.
 Saman Kunan Building in his honor.
-A 1.9-meter-wide by 2-meter-long bas-relief sculpture standing 2 centimeters high was installed in the building as a tribute.
+A 1.9-meter-wide by 2-meter-long bas-relief sculpture standing 2 meters high was installed in the building as a tribute.

 In 2022, the Hollywood biographical survival film Thirteen Lives was released, in which he was portrayed by actor Sukollawat Kanarot.